 Please note that this is the minimum required when applying for a freelance / self-employment residence permit from within Germany.
 Various German consulates and embassies across the globe may require additional documents when applying through them.
 Check in advance with your local consulate before making an appointment or submitting your application.

-For a more detailed explanation and more interactive coaching of exactly what bases you’ll need to cover in the documentation you submit, sign up to be notified of when our upcoming online course launches.
-Not only will you be the first to know, you will also get a discount off the full price as one of our first students!
+For a more detailed explanation and more interactive coaching of exactly what bases you’ll need to cover in the documentation you submit, we can help in a 1-on-1 consulting call.

 Before we jump to the next section, there is also a very subtle but vital difference in Germany between the status of self-employment and freelancing.
 This will also impact the time it takes for your residence permit (visa) to be issued, depending on whether your case requires approval by the German Federal Agency for Employment.